 Why You’ll Love This Cake

-- Pineapple for extra sweetness
+- Pineapple, for extra sweetness and flavor.

 To make this carrot cake recipe you need some basic pantry ingredients and some extras like the crushed pineapple, carrots and walnuts.